frankp-0/lanctools/README.md

 # lanctools

-Tools for working with phased local ancestry data stored in the `.lanc` file format, as defined by Admix-kit [^1].
+Tools for working with phased local ancestry data stored in the `.lanc` file format, as defined by Admix-kit [Hou et al., 2024].

-`lanctools` is designed to provide **fast local ancestry queries** and convenient conversion from external formats (e.g., FLARE[^2], RFMix[^3]).
+`lanctools` is designed to provide **fast local ancestry queries** and convenient conversion from external formats (e.g., FLARE [Browning et al., 2023] and RFMix [Maples et al., 2013]).
 It focuses on efficient access to `.lanc` data and is **not** intended to replace the full functionality of Admix-kit.

 ## Features

 - Efficient random access to phased local ancestry data
 - Local ancestry-masked genotype queries
 - Conversion from FLARE and RFMix output to `.lanc` format
 - Python API and command-line interface (CLI)